-This appendix provides applicants with guidance for calculating the average probability per flight hour for a failure condition, so it can be compared with the quantitative criteria in this AC.
-(As discussed in paragraph 7.6.1.4, for failure conditions and associated classifications that are only relevant during a specific flight phase, evaluate the probability per flight (paragraph F.5 below), instead of normalizing the probability on the per flight hour basis.)
+This appendix provides applicants with guidance for calculating the "average probability per flight hour" for a failure condition, so it can be compared with the quantitative criteria in this AC.
+(As discussed in paragraph 7.6.1.4, for failure conditions and associated classifications that are only relevant during a specific flight phase, evaluate the average risk under those specific conditions rather than allowing the risk to be averaged out over a flight of mean duration.
+For these cases, the probability per flight hour", divide the per flight probability by one hour.)
 The process of calculating the "average probability per flight hour" for a failure condition is described here as a four step process and is based on the assumption that the life of an airplane is a sequence of average flights: